 in the west of Scotland, near Glasgow.
 Growing up in Paisley, I

-of Glasgow with a BSc in Mathematics in 1988.
-I completed a PhD
+Glasgow, graduating with a BSc in Mathematics in 1988.
+I

-Holloway College and LSE.
-I also have an MA in Higher and
+College and LSE.
+I also have an MA in Higher and Professional

-My research interests are focused on how we can use mathematics to say
+My research interests are primarily focused on how we can use

-with the details: see my publications page for hours of enjoyment.
-If
+details: see my publications page for hours of enjoyment.
+If you would

 or read this expository article.

-I've taught a wide variety of courses at LSE (see my teaching page for
+I've taught a wide variety of courses at LSE.
+(See my teaching page